“Fulfill my joy by being like-minded, having the same love, being of one accord, of one mind.”

 When we at the end of the twentieth century talk about love, we are in danger of reading our cultural view of love back into the Bible.
 Love is more than maudlin sentiment.
 Sometimes we love the best when our love is tough when we do the right thing for a person.
 Sloppy love with no norms is not biblical love.

 If a boy breaks the neighbor’s window and we say, “That’s all right” and pat him on the head, we have taught him not to respect other people’s property.
 That is not love; that is maudlin sentimentality.
-But if we discipline the child without an attitude of love, that does not love either.
+But if we discipline the child without an attitude of love, that is not love either.
 The love of the parent needs to be based on norms that are independent of negative attitudes.

 The word “same” means selfsame.
 Love should be mutual.
 If it is mutual, there is a much higher likelihood that harmony will exist between people or groups.
 If we try to discredit someone, a breakdown in mutual love has developed.
 The momentum of the cycle of mutually operating on the best norms for each other has cracked.
 If one breaks out of this cycle, then the other may be tempted to break out and penalize the first one for the hurt incited.